s-allam/printf/README.md

+0x11.
+C - printf
-my readme on printf project
+This is the printf project